Getting started#

 The outputs are:

-which presents the most important information about the solution and the optimization problem.
-In particular:"x"
+optimize_result: anOptimizeResultwhich presents the most important information about the solution and the optimization problem.
+In particular:"x": the minimum point found by the optimizer;"fval": the value of the function at the given solution.

 Additional data/parameters in the target function?